templatecookie/templatecookie/content/docs/adlisting/tutorial/setup-payment-method.md

 ---
 title: Setup Payment Gateway
 position: 19
-category: How to Tutorial
+category: Getting Started
 ---

 # Payment Setting
 To activate payment gateway on your website and receive payment from the customers, You have enable payment gateway's by using API's Keys!
 Here is where to get them.

-Currently Jobpilot support 8 payment gateways.
+Currently Adlisting support 8 payment gateways.
 1. Stripe
 2. Paypal
 3. Paystack